coffee-cup/jakerunzer-com/src/pages/writing/krill.md

 # => 166650
 ```

+At a high level Krill is

+- dynamic
+- interpreted
+- eager
+- curried
+- immutable

 In this article I will go over some interesting aspects of the language and
 briefly explain how it is implemented.